 The research is clear.
 Isolation impacts more than just your mental well-being.
-The health issues related to senior isolation are broad and significant.
+The issues related to senior health and isolation are broad and significant.
 Experts liken the dangers to those of smoking and obesity.
 Unfortunately, isolation is a reality for many older adults.
 For a number of reasons, including transportation troubles and a shrinking social circle, retirement doesn’t always turn out to be the thriving lifestyle older adults envision.

 Socially isolated older adults are at higher risk for a wide range of serious medical concerns, including: